ericdouglas/toar/README.md

 # toar

-Convert Objects and Strings to an Array
+Convert any type to an array